CADemons/Harmonect/docs/README.md

 # Documentation Generation using MKDocs
-Although I we could've chosen the route for annotation generated docs, I felt that writing markdown docs may be more beneficial in terms of cleanliness, accessibility, organization, etc. I also felt that MKDocs had a format that was attractive looking.
+Although we could've chosen the route for annotation generated docs, I felt that writing markdown docs may be more beneficial in terms of cleanliness, accessibility, organization, etc. I also felt that MKDocs had a format that was attractive looking.

 ## Getting started
 1. Make sure you have installed all packages listed in `./requirements.txt`.
 Two namely packages include `mkdocs` and `mkdocs-material`.
 These are ideal for proper documentation generation.